 ARTICLE XIII: VIOLATIONS

 Violations of Articles or the covenants of the NTBOA Constitution, By-Laws, or the Operating Procedure of the NTBOA may result in punitive actions by the Board of Directors.
 The Board of Directors, by an affirmative vote of at least two-thirds (2/3) of the members of the Board, may suspend, expel, or terminate the membership of any member for cause after an appropriate hearing at which the Board of Directors will review all evidence supporting any such proposed punitive action.
 In addition, the member will be given the opportunity at such hearing to present evidence showing why any such proposed punitive action should not be taken.

 ARTICLE XIV: NOMINATION AND ELECTION COMMITTEES

-2. Absentee voting will be allowed by written vote to the Immediate Past President.
+2. Absentee voting will be allowed by written vote to the Chairperson.
 Absentee and early voting will conclude at midnight on the Friday before the election.

 3. The Election Committee will tabulate ballots and certify the election results.

 4. Ties will be broken by a special election.

 ARTICLE XV: COMMITTEES

 The President is empowered and authorized to form various committees to assist the Chapter in achieving its purpose as designated in Chapter By-Laws and to assign responsible persons to each committee.
 The Board of Directors shall approve all committee chairs by a majority vote.